bec-archer/SR80-Manuals/user-manual.md

 1. Call or contact the customer about the unfixable item
 2. Open the job and find the Totaled item
 3. Tap **Customer Contacted**
+4. If the customer has additional contacts on file, you'll see a **"Who did you reach?"** picker at the top — select the customer themselves or a specific contact.
+If there are no contacts, this picker is hidden and you go straight to the outcome.
-4. Select what happened from the list:
+5. Select what happened from the list:
    - "Left voicemail"
    - "Customer coming in"
    - "Scheduled pickup"